c0c0n3/kitt4sme/poc/README.md

-As an added bonus, if you followed the [deployment instructions][poc.deploy] to a tee (you did, didn't you?!), then you've taken your first sip of the compose secret potion.
+As an added bonus, if you followed the [deployment instructions][poc.deploy] to a tee (you did, didn't you?!), then you've taken your first sip of the KITT4SME compose secret potion.
+But there's more.
+If you open up the scripts, you'll see that whereas the version scripts hit the FIWARE API endpoints without any credentials, access to all the other FIWARE endpoints require a valid JWT.
+In fact, when an external request hits any of those endpoints, the ingress gateway asks our OPA service if it can go ahead with forwarding the request to the target endpoint.
+OPA only ever says yes if the tenant in the FIWARE service header is the same as that in the JWT—have a look at `service.rego` in `poc/deployment/manual/opa/rego` for the details.

 What's next?
 Try concocting your own diagnose/compose and sense/intervene scenarios.
 Try integrating your AI modules or RAMP dashboards.
 Fool around with persistence and security.
 The world is your oyster!
-Oh, it'll be nice if you could share your scenarios or even better put together some scripts to help others reproduce what you've done :-)
+Oh, wouldn't it be nice if you shared your scenarios or even better put together some scripts to help others reproduce what you've done :-)